zamazan4ik/awesome-pgo/article/article.md

 So by default I recommend to regenerate PGO profile for each operating system.
 If you cannot do it for some reason (e.g. there is no possibility to collect PGO profiles on some target OS due to various reasons like [lack of](https://github.com/pydantic/pydantic-core/issues/732) corresponding runners in a CI pipeline) - you could try to apply a PGO profile from one OS to PGO-optimized build for another OS but you need to track somehow that this PGO profile has good coverage for the target OS too.

+### Does PGO/PLO depend on a CPU architecture?

+No, it does not.

+However, still there are cases when PGO profile can be affected by CPU-intensive code.
+Imagine a program with CPU runtime dispatch logic (detects CPU in runtime and based on the detected CPU executes different code branches).
+In this case, PGO will be affected by CPU in runtime - because depending on the CPU different code branches will be executed, so different PGO profiles will be generated.
+Although, this is true not only for CPU but for any other parameter which can trigger executing different code branches in your code.

+In general, if your program has not **a lot** of CPU-architecture specific code - you should be fine with using one workload scenario for all architectures.
+If it's not the case for you - just prepare N different workloads, one per target CPU architecture.

+### Is it possible to use PGO with cross-compilation?

+Disclaimer: I don't have enough experience with cross-compiling - I always struggled a lot with installation corresponding cross-compiling toolchains properly.

+As far as I understand, there are no reasons why PGO will not work in cross-compiling scenarios.
+If you already collected PGO profiles from the target platform - it must be completely fine.
+If you collect PGO profiles during the cross-compilation process - beware about differences in PGO profiles between platforms (which are discussed a bit earlier).

+The only limitation I found is a [nuance](https://github.com/yamafaktory/jql/discussions/244#discussioncomment-7665597) in `cross-rs` with subcommand invocation.
+Nothing too critical but anyway.

 ### PGO and user hints

 In many programming languages and compilers it's possible to insert different hints into the source code which can help a compiler to optimize your application better.
 Some examples are `[[likely]]`/`[[unlikely]]` attributes from C++, different kinds of `__always_inline`, `no_inline`, `go::noinline` and similar things about inlining, etc. Obvious question that appears in my mind - how does PGO interact with user-provided hints?
 What if user hint says that a function should be inlined but according to the PGO profile the function shouldn't be inlined?